mokuda2/senioryearreflection/_posts/2024-04-06-Prodigal-Father-Prodigal-Son.md

 Each person had a reason for hurting, but here’s my perspective on why I felt pain from this past conference: the reminder that exaltation is not a realistic goal for someone like me and the hopelessness that comes from it.

 Growing up, I had been taught that exaltation was the ultimate goal.
 It was something I strived for.
-We all lived with Heavenly Father, and He created the Earth for us to gain experiences, to become more like Him, and to return to live with Him and our families.
 The gospel had steppingstones of covenants for us to return to that destination.
 Baptism, receiving the Gift of the Holy Ghost, the initiatory, and the endowment were all pretty easy to follow through.

 Temple marriage sounded so theoretical before and during my mission.
 It seemed like it was just another steppingstone.
 Of course I had spiritual experiences associated with making covenants, but temple marriage wasn’t a covenant made just between God and me; it also involved another person.
 The reality of the emotional implications of marriage didn’t hit me until after the mission.
 It was definitely one of the reasons why I came out.
 If I had to hide this part of me for eternity, or even in this life alone, that would’ve been unbearable.

 A lot of the guys I went on dates with told me how they tried to date girls but couldn’t follow through.
 I knew deep down that I didn’t need to date girls to know that I wasn’t romantically interested in them.
 I was sure that straight people could relate that they didn’t need to date someone of the same gender to know that there wasn’t romantic interest.

-What if I did try to live the laws of the celestial kingdom by going through the motions and marrying a woman?
+What if I did try to live the laws of the celestial kingdom by marrying a woman?
 It was definitely not a natural desire, much like how a straight person would feel if he were to marry a man.
 How would my hypothetical wife feel if I expressed that I married her because I was supposed to marry a woman so that I could receive exaltation?
 And how would that sort of relationship develop if children were involved?
 I never wanted a woman (or anyone for that matter) to feel like the reason I married her was out of duty and that she was just a means to make ends meet.
 I didn’t want to put myself in a situation that wouldn’t make me feel happy either.

 Even though getting married to a woman was a steppingstone to exaltation, President Oaks said that it wasn’t enough to go through the motions.
 So if marrying a woman wasn’t an option, what then?
 I had heard people theorize that everyone would become straight after this life.
 Of course straight people would have that perspective because that was how they felt, but the scriptures said that we would carry the desires of the heart with us after this life.
 Weren’t romantic feelings one of the desires of the heart?
 A change in my orientation sounded wrong and perverted.
 Straight people would probably say the same thing if their orientation changed.